|

 surely the correct translation here.

-This means that a “place where there are dinosaurs” was understood to be
+This means that a “place where there are dragons” was understood to be

-a dangerous and threatening place, another indication that dinosaurs were
+a dangerous and threatening place, another indication that dinosaur-like creatures were

 “Rebuke the animal of the reed